420th Flight Test Squadron: Air refueling

 The 420th Air Refueling Squadron was activated in 1954 by Tactical Air Command to provide dedicated air refueling for TAC bombers, fighters, and fighter bombers.
 The 420th was activated at Alexandria Air Force Base, Louisiana and was the first TAC air refueling squadron.
 The squadron received KB-29Ps fitted with the refueling boom.

 In 1955 the unit deployed to United States Air Forces in Europe and was based at RAF Sculthorpe, Norfolk, England to provide air refueling for USAFE squadrons.
+On 2nd February 1957, three KB-29Ps from RAF Sculthorpe were on a weekend training mission over France when two of them collided in poor visibility at 15,000 feet.
+Out of the combined crew of 19, five survived.

-However, the KB-29s were simply too slow to refuel jet fighters.
-The increasing performance of operational fighters made it necessary to boost the performance of the tankers, and this was done by re-equipping with the KB-50 Superfortress starting in December 1956 which provided greater speed to refuel jet aircraft.
+However, the KB-29s were becoming too slow to refuel the newer jet fighters.
+The increasing performance of swept-wing jet fighters such as the F-100 Super Sabre made it necessary to boost the performance of the tankers, and this was done by re-equipping with the KB-50J Superfortress, featuring an additional General Electric J47 turbojet engine under each wing which provided greater speed for the tanker aircraft.
 The squadron received its first KB-50J in 1958.
-This model added a J-47 turbojet engine underneath each wing in place of the auxiliary fuel tanks to increase the speed of the aircraft.
-The KB-29P was phased out in 1959.
+The older (and slower) KB-29P was phased out in 1959.

-Unfortunately, the elderly KB-50Js began to deteriorate almost as soon as they were delivered, and due to a chronic parts shortage TAC was forced to resort to cannibalization to keep the retrofitted tanker aircraft flying.
+Unfortunately, these tanker aircraft were converted from B-50 bombers that had already seen up to 10 years service, and the already elderly KB-50Js began to deteriorate almost as soon as they were delivered.
+Due to a chronic parts shortage TAC was forced to resort to cannibalization to keep the retrofitted tanker aircraft flying.
 Landing gear malfunctions were frequent, and many parts started to break simply because of old age.
 More and more maintenance had to be performed in order to keep the aircraft flying.

 With the 47th Bombardment Wing's inactivation the 420th ARS at Sculthorpe was assigned to the 7375th Combat Support Group, a temporary unit at Sculthorpe after its turnover to the Air Ministry.
 On 1 September 1963 it was reassigned directly to Third Air Force.

 By 1963 the squadron's aircraft began to be phased out, the mission being taken over primarily by Air National Guard Boeing KC-97 Stratofreighters. rotating to Europe under Operation Creek Party.
 The squadron inactivated in early 1964 and its KB-50Js were sent to the Military Aircraft Storage and Disposition Center at Davis–Monthan Air Force Base.
 Arizona.